NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Classes/Investigator.md

 ## During Combat Encounters...

 Your keen insights regarding your foes make you more dangerous than your physical strength would suggest.
 After spending a moment to study your enemies, your perceptiveness allows you to act quickly, striking them where it hurts most.
+You often assist tougher members of your party, wisely protecting yourself while providing vital aid.

 You often assist tougher members of your party, wisely protecting yourself while providing vital aid.